mpmxyz/NeosDocumentImport/README.md

 ## Installation
 1. Install [NeosModLoader](https://github.com/zkxs/NeosModLoader).
 2. Download & unpack [NeosDocumentImport.zip](https://github.com/GithubUsername/RepoName/releases/latest/download/NeosDocumentImport.zip)
-4. Copy the unpacked contents into your Neos install directory. (containing Neos.exe, NOT the launcher) It should be at `C:\Program Files (x86)\Steam\steamapps\common\NeosVR\` for a default install.
+3. Copy the unpacked contents into your Neos install directory. (containing Neos.exe, NOT the launcher) It should be at `C:\Program Files (x86)\Steam\steamapps\common\NeosVR\` for a default install.
+4. Start the game.
+If you want to verify that the mod is working you can check your Neos logs.

 To selectively install features refer to the following tables:

 ### Required